Skip to main content

 Transportation system:

-In simple words it is the interlinking of roads- the manner in which different roads connect to each other, its geometry and the way it is aligned with reference to land use.
-Large cities comprises many kinds of roads, while smaller towns probably has fewer road types.
+In simple words it is the interlinking of roads- the manner in which different roads connect to each other, their geometry, and the way it is aligned with reference to land use.
+Large cities comprise many kinds of roads, while smaller towns probably have fewer road types.

 Road Classification System:

-The road classification system can help reduce pollution emanating from the motorized vehicles in the neighborhood.
+The road classification system can help reduce pollution emanating from motorized vehicles in the neighborhood.
 The classification system clearly defines which roads should carry higher volumes of traffic and which roads should carry lower volumes.
 It also depicts the traveling speed of each road category.
 And also helps in measuring the total road network of a city.
-The road classification system guarantees efficient routes and eliminate the chances of infiltration of major roads into neighborhoods to avoid accident rate,congestion and pollution.
-The updating and maintenance of the Road Classification System is an ongoing activity which ensures the existing road network of any country, and any new streets constructed in the City are correctly classified based on their current functional levels.
+The road classification system guarantees efficient routes and eliminates the chances of infiltration of major roads into neighborhoods to avoid accident rates, congestion, and pollution.
+The updating and maintenance of the Road Classification System is an ongoing activity that ensures the existing road network of any country, and any new streets constructed in the City are correctly classified based on their current functional levels.

 The road classification system majorly consists of three classes of roads.
-However every country has brought some changes in this classification according to their traffic situations.
-The three core categories of road classification system are:
+However, every country has brought some changes in this classification according to their traffic situations.
+The three core categories of the road classification system are:

 Arterial Roads

-The main and primary function of arterial streets is the traffic movement.
+The main and primary function of arterial streets is traffic movement.
 The arterial collects its traffic from the collector roads.
-Sometimes a street or lane connects directly onto an Arterial Road but this is not a well designed transportation system.
-The main cause of such bad design maybe oversight, poor town planning or lack of funds.
-Arterial Roads allows higher vehicular speed and commonly have lots of intersections and traffic lights.
-Such roads are smooth, divided and wide which always tempt the driver to drive at higher speeds and therefore there are frequent speed traps on these roads.
-Pedestrian safety should be highly considered while designing arterials as the traffic speeds are usually high on these roads, high risks of pedestrian crashes are involved.
+Sometimes a street or lane connects directly to an Arterial Road but this is not a well-designed transportation system—the main cause of such bad design may be oversight, poor town planning, or lack of funds.
+Arterial Roads allow higher vehicular speed and commonly have lots of intersections and traffic lights.
+Such roads are smooth, divided, and wide which always tempts the driver to drive at higher speeds therefore there are frequent speed traps on these roads.
+Pedestrian safety should be highly considered while designing arterials as the traffic speeds are usually high on these roads, and increased risks of pedestrian crashes are involved.

 Collector Roads

 Also called major roads, contained within city limits and connect towns.
-Slow moving traffic over short distance is its characteristic while its intersections are provided with signals.
+Slow-moving traffic over short distances is its characteristic while its intersections are provided with signals.

 Local Roads